Have you struggled with levelling your travel trailer?

 - Place the blocks into position and drive your travel trailer onto the blocks and recheck with the level.
 After doing this several times, you learn how many blocks will be required.
 It is imperative the travel trailer be level for proper operation of your refrigerator.

-- Chock your tires with either a wheel choke or x-choke between the tires.
+- Chock your tires with either a wheel choke or BAL x-chock from Amazon between the tires.

 - Using your tongue jack to level from front to back.

 Should I level from Side to Side or Front to Back First?

 This is the question that every new rv’er has when it comes to leveling their travel trailer for the first time.
 Once you found your location and determined where you want to park, you should always level from side to side first.Now that your travel trailer is level from side to side all you need to do is to adjust the height with the tongue jack to level it from front to back.